gabemule/git-aliases/docs/commands/README.md

-git cc        # for conventional-commit git pr        # for open-pr git sync      # for branch synchronization
+git cc        # for conventional-commit git pr        # for open-pr git sync      # for branch synchronization git rollback  # for rollback git jerrypick # for cherry-pick
 ```

 ## Testing Commands